anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### Problem Statement 1

-**When ordering dinner between 7-9 PM in cities like Bangalore, Zomato delivery-app users want their food to arrive within the promised time, but actual delivery runs 15+ minutes late for 117 of 176 orders placed in that window** — evidenced by QuickBites order data ( 15+ minutes late for 117 of 176 orders ) AND 2/6 interviews (Rohan, Vikram) independently describing 60-75 minute peak-hour deliveries against 30-35 minute ( tracked by them ).
+**When ordering dinner between 7-9 PM in cities like Bangalore, Zomato delivery-app users want their food to arrive within the promised time, but actual delivery runs late for 151 of 176 orders placed in that window** — evidenced by QuickBites order data AND 2/6 interviews (Rohan, Vikram) independently describing 60-75 minute peak-hour deliveries against 30-35 minute ( tracked by them ).
 This is also a recurring pattern.

 ### Problem Statement 2